techsoft3d/hc-caas-usermanagement/README.md

 # CaaS User Management

 ## Introduction
 This library implements user management on top of the [CaaS](https://github.com/techsoft3d/hc-caas) library, which is a conversion and streaming backend for HOOPS Communicator.
 It provides a straightforward REST api for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
 By connecting this library to CaaS, you essentially get the framework for a CAD oriented SaaS application "out of the box", with a few lines of server-side code, ideal for prototyping and testing or as the starting point for your own application.

 The library consists of two components, the server-side node.js library you can add to your project via npm as well as a client-side library for communicating with the server.
 It also comes with a bootstrap based front-end that demonstrates the use of the client-side library and can be used as a starting point for your own application.

-## ToDo
-ToDo

 ## Feedback
 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to https://www.techsoft3d.com/products/hoops/web-platform.

+## Documentation
+Live Documentation for the client-side library can be found here: [https://techsoft3d.github.io/hc-caas-usermanagement/](https://techsoft3d.github.io/hc-caas-usermanagement/)

-## Integrate with your own Node-Based Server Application
+## Integrate with your own Node-Based Application

 ### Server Side
 To integrate CaaS User Management into your own server application as a node module, follow the steps below.